-The pressures of increased working safety protocols for key workers, home working, homeschooling, coupled with isolation from friends, family and colleagues, are increasingly taking their toll.
-The pace many of us adopted back in Spring 2020 to embrace the new challenges a pandemic presented, is not sustainable.
+The pressures of increased working safety protocols for key workers, home working, and homeschooling, coupled with isolation from friends, family and colleagues, are increasingly taking their toll.
+The pace many of us adopted back in Spring of 2020 to embrace the new challenges a pandemic presented, is not sustainable.
 The uncertainty of planning for an unknown future can be exhausting.

 One upside is that there has been a noticeable and step-change in our acceptance that we all have mental health.
 The movement of mental health along a continuum is something that we can talk about openly, in most situations, without fear of stigma.